fassko/fassko.github.io/_posts/2019-10-20-apple-passkit.md

 ### Required fields creating a pass

 When creating a pass you need to provide the [pass type identifier](https://developer.apple.com/documentation/passkit/pkpass/1618783-passtypeidentifier) and [serial number](https://developer.apple.com/documentation/passkit/pkpass/1618788-serialnumber).
 Type identifier is a String value using reverse DNS style - for example, `pass.com.example.loyalty-card`.
-Serial number is a string value that has a unique value in the scope of the pass type, like a membership number or ticket identifier.
+Serial number is a string value that has a unique value in the scope of the pass type, like a membership number or a ticket identifier.

 Other mandatory fields are: